CookieJon/vue2-dragula-demo/README.md

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

+### Development

+To help improve the plugin, please do the following:
+- fork [vue2-dragula](https://github.com/kristianmandrup/vue2-dragula) and clone it to local disk
+- from within the root of `/vue2-dragula` run `npm link` to make a symbolic global link to this package
+- from the root of this demo app, run `npm link vue2-dragula` to install the `vue2-dragula` module via the symbolic link

+When you make changes to the plugin, make sure you run `npm run build` in order to compile it to `/dist`.

 ### Status

 Currently still WIP.
 We hope to release this plugin before or in December 2016, so we urge you to try it out and